-Login type Helpdesk details Individual Shareholders holding securities in Demat mode with CDSL Members facing any technical issue in login can contact CDSL helpdesk by sending a request at helpdesk.evoting@cdslindia.com or contact at 022- 23058738 and 22-23058542-43.
-Individual Shareholders holding securities in Demat mode with NSDL Members facing any technical issue in login can contact NSDL helpdesk by sending a request at evoting@nsdl.co.in or call at toll free no.: 1800 1020 990 and 1800 22 44 30
+Login type Helpdesk details Individual Shareholders holding securities in Demat mode with CDSL Members facing any technical issue in login can contact CDSL helpdesk by sending a request at helpdesk.evoting@cdslindia.com_or contact at toll free No. 1800 22 55 33.
+Individual Shareholders holding securities in Demat mode with NSDL Members facing any technical issue in login can contact NSDL helpdesk by sending a request at evoting@nsdl.com or call at 022-48867000.

-- Login method for e-Voting for shareholder other than individual shareholders holding shares in Demat mode & physical mode is given below: - You are requested to launch the URL on internet browser: https://ivote.bigshareonline.com - Click on "LOGIN" button under the 'INVESTOR LOGIN' section to Login on E-Voting Platform. - Please enter you 'USER ID' (User id description is given below) and 'PASSWORD' which is shared separately on you register email id. - Shareholders holding shares in CDSL demat account should enter 16 Digit Beneficiary ID as user id. - Shareholders holding shares in NSDL demat account should enter 8 Character DP ID followed by 8 Digit Client ID as user id. - Shareholders holding shares in physical form should enter Event No + Folio Number registered with the Company as user id.
+2. Login method for e-Voting for shareholder other than individual shareholders holding shares in Demat mode & physical mode is given below:

+You are requested to launch the URL on internet browser: https://ivote.bigshareonline.com

+- Click on "LOGIN" button under the 'INVESTOR LOGIN' section to Login on E-Voting Platform. - Please enter you 'USER ID' (User id description is given below) and 'PASSWORD' which is shared separately on you register email id. - Shareholders holding shares in CDSL demat account should enter 16 Digit Beneficiary ID as user id. - Shareholders holding shares in NSDL demat account should enter 8 Character DP ID followed by 8 Digit Client ID as user id. - Shareholders holding shares in physical form should enter Event No + Folio Number registered with the Company as user id.